learn-co-students/js-functions-lab-bootcamp-prep-000/README.md

 ## Instructions

 You'll be coding your solution in `index.js`.
-You can find the solutions to these exercises by checking out the `solution` branch.

 1. Write a function named `happyHolidays`.
 This function should not accept any parameters and should return the string `"Happy holidays!"`.